Cynthiaevansusa/FlashcardHero/README.md

   static let QuizletSecretKey = "YOURQUIZLETSECRETKEYHERE" }
   ```
   Appropriately fill in the QuizletClientID and QuizletSecretKey with your ID and Key.
-If you are a Udacity reviewer, the keys were posted when this app was submitted.

 2. Build and run.